jean-louis1776/2048-animated/README.md

-# Getting Started with Create React App
+# 2048 - Animated Edition

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).